milenakapralova/socraticmodels/blogpost.md

 | Original Socratic                 | 2.0 ± 9.4    | 15.4 ± 7.4   | 34.4 ± 15.1 | 45.4 ± 50.3  | 9.6 ± 6.6   | 89.8 ± 3.4 | 85.2 ± 1.8 | 25.8 ± 3.2 |
 | Baseline Socratic with best params | 6.8 ± 17.4   | 16.8 ± 8.4   | 38.5 ± 15.9 | 57.6 ± 57.8  | 11.9 ± 8.9  | 90.7 ± 3.0 | 85.4 ± 1.7 | 25.3 ± 2.9 |
 | Improved Socratic with best params | 2.4 ± 9.9    | 15.1 ± 6.5   | 34.8 ± 14.4 | 49.4 ± 41.7  | 9.7 ± 8.1   | 90.2 ± 2.9 | 84.7 ± 1.7 | 24.6 ± 2.6 |
+Table 1: Quantitative results on MS COCO.

-It can be seen from the results above that the non-Socratic models perform significantly better than the Socratic ones.
+It can be seen from the Table 1 above that the non-Socratic models perform significantly better than the Socratic ones.
 This is somewhat expected as some of these models were specifically trained for the task of image captioning, whilst the SMs were used zero-shot.
 Surprisingly, our baseline SM with the fine-tuned parameters performs better than the original SM, despite using a smaller language model.
 This means that it is possible to obtain similar or even superior results than the original SM by carefully prompting the LM.
 However, the fine-tuned improved SM performed less well than the baseline model.
 This means that the promising results that we obtained in the qualitative assessment did not generalize well once we tested it on the MS COCO dataset with the quantitative benchmark.

 ### 3.2 Chain-of-Thought and Visual Question Answering

 This section illustrates examples of each of the CoT & VQA tasks (zero-shot & few-shot).
-The results of evaluation are summarized in the table below.
+The results of evaluation are summarized in the Table 2 below.
 We achieve decent zero-shot performance on the CoT task (BLEU-4=9.12, BERT=86.41), and this spikes drastically in the 1-shot setting (BLEU-4=42.03, BERT=90.97).
 In the VQA task, the zero-shot accuracy is already high (66.72%) and jumps to 72.91% in the 1-shot case.
 We refrain from comparing with existing benchmarks as our sample size is too small to make meaningful comparisons.

 <div align="center">